If your family is a mix of low carb eaters and omnivores, this stuffed Chicken and Spinach Roulade recipe is a great way to make everyone happy.

 2. Season and Stuff

-Top the seasoned side with spinach and shredded cheese.
-I like Gruyere or Swiss, but you can use any cheese, really.
-Repeat this layering again, then roll the chicken from the large end to the small and skewer it with toothpicks.
+Top the seasoned side with spinach and shredded cheese, then roll the chicken from the large end to the small and skewer it with toothpicks.
+Be sure to insert the toothpick securely to keep the chicken roulade closed tight during the browning step which follows.

 3. Brown Then Bake

 Heat 2 tablespoons of your favorite oil in a skillet until shimmering.
-Add the chicken and, using tongs, brown it all over.
+Add the chicken and, using tongs, brown it all over for about 2 minutes.

-To bake the roulades, preheat the oven to 350°F/ 177°C/ gas mark 4.
-Line a baking sheet with lightly-oiled foil, parchment or a Silpat and arrange the chicken on it.
-Bake for 30 minutes, or until a thermometer inserted into the chicken reads 165°F/74°C.
+To bake the roulades, preheat the oven to 350°F. Arrange the chicken on a lined baking sheet and pop it into the oven for 30 minutes, or until a thermometer inserted into the chicken reads 165°F.

-Allow the chicken to rest 5 minutes before serving, so the cheese has a chance to set up.
+Allow the chicken to rest 5 minutes before serving, so the cheese has a chance to set up a bit.
 Slicing into them too early will just result in a runny mess on your plate rather than your fork, so be patient!

-- 1.5 lbs boneless, skinless chicken breasts Pounded to an even 1/2 inch thickness
+- 4 boneless, skinless chicken breasts Pounded to an even 1/2 inch thickness

 - 2 cups fresh baby spinach leaves can use frozen if defrosted and squeezed well to remove all liquid